 It's normal to feel these emotions.
 It's what you do with these emotions that matters.
-Pushing aside difficult emotions instead of facing them can harm your relationships.
+Pushing aside difficult emotions instead of feeling and understanding them can harm your relationships.
 Learning to recognize, express, and manage emotions can help you have healthier relationships.